 4. Hummus and Avocado

 For a little extra protein boost and creaminess on your avo-toast, add some hummus!
+For a quick and easy homemade recipe check out Creamy Blender Hummus.
 I’ve also included some lovely and nutritious red cabbage sprouts for a fancier touch.

 5. Fried Ripe Plantains with Chipotle-spiced Avocado